Azure/CacheBrowns/docs/project-proposal.md

 store, but also the writes, evictions, and staleness checks that all lead to cache invalidation.
 As we will see later on in the examples, typical implementations don't actually require writes from the perspective of the application code.
 The fact that the commonly do is merely an unnecessary application of the cache-aside pattern.
-If your application isn't generating data bidirectionally with the SoR, then there's no need to support rights.
+If your application isn't generating data bidirectionally with the SoR, then there's no need to support writes.
 Even in the case where writes or event driven invalidations are needed this does not need to be handled by the reading application logic, it can be injected into the managed cache (read: an instance of one-way-data-flow paradigm).
 A managed cache can satisfy these use cases so long as it provides the following functionality.